Tuguldur-Tserenbaljir/mcp-servers/README.md

    - Provides functionality to get, put, and manage objects and buckets.

 3. **[Scout](https://github.com/Tuguldur-Tserenbaljir/mcp-servers/tree/main/src/Scout)**:
    - Uses OpenAI API to web scrape.
 Named the mcp server Scout because it is scouting the web.
-   - *(Note: The name "nodes" could not be changed.)*
+   - Be careful when setting up the .venv environment

 4. **[Son](https://github.com/Tuguldur-Tserenbaljir/mcp-servers/tree/main/src/Son)**:
-   - Qdrant container on docker testing the mcp qdrant server's write/delete/list/read collection tools
+   - Qdrant container on docker
+   - Testing the MCP qdrant server's write/delete/list/read collection tools
-   - Provides functionality to get, put, and manage objects and buckets.
+   - Be careful when setting up the .venv environment

 ## 📚 Resources